xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 For showing related products in the Add to cart popup, you will also need the addon [Add to Cart Popup](https://market.x-cart.com/addons/add-to-cart-popup.html).

-For more info on using the addon, see {% link "Add to Cart PopUp Module" ref_1iGC8Efj %}.
+For more info on using the addon, see {% link "Add to Cart PopUp addon" ref_1iGC8Efj %}.

 ## Product tabs displayed on the product page on the storefront